charles-uno/Bloodlines/05_action_resolution.md

 ## Rolls

-When the GM calls for a roll, the player throws a number of dice equal to their PC's most relevant bloodline score.
-When using a spell, note that the appropriate bloodline score may not be the one associated with the spell – for example, summoning a fire spirit is a Satyr spell, but nicely asking it to obey your commands would be a Merfolk roll.
+When the GM calls for a roll, the player throws a number of dice equal to their PC's most relevant bloodline score – note that, when using a spell, the relevant bloodline score is the one associated with the spell.
 If it's unclear which roll is most appropriate for a given action, the decision falls to the GM.

 Each die that shows "1" is a **success**.
 If there are no successes (no dice show "1") then the roll is a **failure**.

-A single success is good for the PC – it means, roughly, that they succeeded in whatever they were attempting.
+A single success is good for the PC – it means, more or less, that they succeeded in whatever they were attempting.
 Additional successes mean things went unexpectedly well.
 The details are left to the GM's discretion.